plone/training/transmogrifier/export.rst

 Export from Wordpress
 ---------------------

+There is currently not an easy way to migrate Wordpress data in to Plone, but here are some starting points:

 * Tools > export - exports content as a single XML
 * suggestions for add-ons to export as json